mikaelsundell/3rdparty/readme.md

 make install
 ```

-Note: We leave out mobile and web components, remove skip if needed by project.
+We leave out mobile and web components, remove skip if needed by project.
 If skipped the modules will not be included in 3rdpart Pyside2 when built.

-3rdparty tools:
+### Build 3rdparty libraries and extras with Qt ###

 ```shell
 make verbose=1 build_libs=1 (build_extras=1) (debug)